GoogleChrome/lighthouse-ci/docs/cli.md

   }
 ```

-You can also supply a custom server initalization command directly as a flag to `autorun`:
+You can also supply the custom server initalization command from `collect` as a flag directly to `autorun`:

 ```bash
 lhci autorun --collect.startServerCommand="rails server -e production"